pyuvm/pyuvm/docs/UVM_and_Python.md

 ## `uvm_port_base` Class

-Python uses the `Queue` class to implement everythign done by the port/export system in the UVM.
+Python uses the `Queue` class to implement everything done by the port/export system in the UVM.
 Therefore we do not implement the `uvm_port_base` or any of its extensions.